JuampiCarosi/fan-control/README.md

-# iMac fan control
+# Linux on mac fan control
-Note: This script has been tested on iMac 12,1 (2011, 21.5 inch), MacBook 5,1 and 5,2 running Ubuntu 20.04 and Macmini 3,1 (2009 Macmini), if you have problems with this script on other Macs please open an issue
+Note: This script has been  primary coded for my iMac 12,1 (2011, 21.5 inch) and was later updated to work as well on the following macs: MacBook 5,1 and 5,2 running Ubuntu 20.04 and Macmini 3,1 (2009 Macmini), if you have problems with this script on other Macs please open an issue

 Usage:
 ## Option A